 The Center’s ultimate ambition is to expand beyond these initial projects of conferences, funding research visitors, lectures, and database creation.
 The overriding concern, however, is to address only those projects to which it is believed the Center can make original and lasting contributions in a manner consistent with the high quality of other operations at NYU School of Law.
 In order to accomplish this, an advisory board of leading practitioners, businesspersons and academics will be created to advise the Center with respect to the needs of the international legal and business communities and to suggest specific programs that the Center could undertake.

-The Center will be governed by an Executive Director who has an international reputation and understanding of the relevant communities.
-The School of Law is remarkably fortunate in having Professor Franco Ferrari of the University of Verona, one of the most well-known and respected scholars in private international law, to serve as the initial Executive Director.
-Professor Ferrari will be joined by Professor Kevin Davis, Professor Clayton P. Gillette, and Professor Linda Silberman of NYU School of Law in the creation and implementation of the initial programs for the Center.
+The Center is governed by an Executive Director who has an international reputation and understanding of the relevant communities.
+The School of Law is remarkably fortunate in having Professor Franco Ferrari, formally of the University of Verona, one of the most well-known and respected scholars in private international law, to serve as the Executive Director.
+Professor Ferrari is joined by Professor Kevin Davis, Professor Clayton P. Gillette, and Professor Linda Silberman of NYU School of Law.